2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Controlled SCHEDULING Testbed

 To implement this model on the sender host, we change the scheduling policy of the processes running the \ac{VM}'s virtual cores to SCHED\_DEADLINE, varying the timeslice length between 1ms and 20ms, and choosing period lengths accordingly so that the CPU shares are between 10\% and 70\%.
 Since the virtual core processes are the only real-time (RT) tasks on the host system, the deadline scheduling is enforced before any other system task can be scheduled.

-\textbf{Takeaway:} Seeing the lack of controllable and repeatable measurement conditions in prior work, we propose the "misuse" of Linux deadline scheduling to fully control the CPU utilization of Virtual Machines when running BBR measurements.
-Whilst deadline scheduling cannot mirror the complexity of real-world hypervisors, it allows for fine-grained control over the emulated \ac{SCHEDULING} parameters, in particular the \ac{VM}'s timeslice length and CPU share, and provides generalizability precisely because it reduces scheduling to its most basic parameters.
+Whilst this deadline scheduling approach cannot mirror the complexity of real-world hypervisors, it allows for fine-grained control over the emulated \ac{SCHEDULING} parameters, in particular the \ac{VM}'s timeslice length and CPU share, and provides generalizability precisely because it reduces scheduling to its most basic parameters.
+In \pref{sec:real_kvm} the measurements from our CPU emulation will be validated using real KVM hypervisor behavior.